ksaadDE/quart-jwt-extended/examples/database_blacklist/README.md

 This project contains example code for you to implement a blacklist using a database, with some more complex features that might benefit your application.
-For ease of use, we will use flask-sqlalchemy with an in memory data store, but in production I would highly recommend using postgres.
+For ease of use, we will use quart-sqlalchemy with an in memory data store, but in production I would highly recommend using postgres.
 Please note that this code is only an example, and although I do my best to ensure its quality, it has not been thoroughly tested.